Trim Down Your Heating Bills This Winter With These Top Hacks

 There is evidence that you will experience energy savings of 1% for each degree your thermostat is turned down per 8 hours.
 Combine this with turning thermostats back 7-10° for another 8 hours per day.
 This could enable you to save up to 10% on your annual energy bill.

 If you have radiator thermostats

 Radiator thermostats do not control the boiler directly.
-Instead, they regulate the flow of water into the radiators, which has an impact on the amount of heat those radiators produce.
+Instead, they regulate the flow of water into the radiators, which impacts the amount of heat those radiators produce.
 To take advantage of this system, you should set your boiler to maximum and then adjust the radiator thermostats to a comfortable temperature.
 If you have lots of differently-sized rooms or rooms that are rarely used, this can be a great system to save energy and trim down your heating bills.

-One thing worth noting is that in rooms that are rarely used, it is best not to completely turn the radiator off.
+One thing worth noting is that in rooms that are rarely used, it is best not to turn the radiator off completely.
 This is because it can lead to a build-up of moisture that causes damp.
 Instead, keep radiators in those rooms at the very lowest setting.

 If you don’t have room or radiator thermostats